dikshitakejriwal/LionAuction/Readme.md

 ## Features

-- login.html is the main page that will be shown on the when you run on the server.
-This page will ask your email and password.
-If your email and password matches one stored in the database you will be directed to a profile page.
-Otherwise, you will be given an error message saying email or password are invalid.
-- database_hashed.db contains passwords that are hashed and and database.db contains passwords that are not hashed.
- - I was able to successfully hash the database but not able to use the hashed password to verify data.
-The commented code all over the app.py will show my attempts to find the hash password in the database and match it with password entered by user
- - Although, I finally was able to finish the project, and display invalid password and email error message when no matching data was their in database and I was able to take the user to their profile page and make them successfully login when the information entered was correct.
-- User login with role-based access control for bidders, sellers, and helpdesk members.
-- Create and manage auction listings, including editing and taking listings off the market.
-- View categories and subcategories of items.
+- Secure User Authentication: The login.html page is the first interaction users have with the platform.
+It prompts for an email and password, ensuring that access is granted only to users with credentials that match those in the database.
+Unsuccessful login attempts result in an error message.
+- Role-Based Access Control: Users can log in with specific roles—be it bidders, sellers, or helpdesk members—each with tailored access permissions to different functionalities within the platform
+- Auction Listing Management: Sellers have the ability to create, edit, and delist their auction items, providing complete control over their listings.
-- Place bids and view auction details.
+- Interactive Bidding System: Bidders can place bids on items of interest and view detailed auction information, including current bids and item descriptions.
-- Manage personal information, including address and credit card details.
+- Personal Information Management: Users can update their personal details, including addresses and credit card information, ensuring all transactions are up to date.
-- Make payments for won auctions.
-- View and manage bids placed by the logged-in user.
-- View purchases made by the logged-in user.
+- Payment Processing: Winners of auctions can proceed to secure payment gateways to complete their purchases, with all transactions handled safely and   efficiently.
+- Bid and Purchase Histories: Users have access to their bidding history and purchased items, allowing them to track their activities and manage their acquisitions.
+- Database with Security - Users passwords are hashed to safely store in the database. database_hashed.db stores hashed passwords, providing an extra layer of security for the users.

 ## Organization